Vinzent03/obsidian-shortcuts-for-starred-files/README.md

 ## How to use
 There are 9 commands to open the first 9 starred files and searches. **For example** could you set the hotkeys to `Ctrl + <1-9>`.
 You can set your own hotkeys for the commands under `Hotkeys` in Obsidian.
 Just search for `Hotkeys for starred files and searches`.

+In addition there is a command for the first 9 starred files to open them in a new pane.

 **Important:** You have to star files and searches with the core plugin.
 Search for it in the help vault if you don't know the core plugin.